Food Diary Worksheet

 When using the Food Diary worksheet, the client keeps track of what they eat throughout the day and how they feel when they are eating.
 They are also provided with a Notes section, where they may record notes relevant to their eating habits, triggers, stressors, reflections, and thoughts on the exercise.

 Provide the client with copies of the worksheet and instruct them to complete one sheet per day between sessions.
 During their next session, review the results to identify triggers and causes of unhealthy eating.
-Start a dialog about how their emotions may be affecting their eating habits.
+Start a dialog about how their emotions may be interacting with their eating habits.
 You may consider asking questions, like:

-• What patterns did you notice while completing your food diary?
+- What patterns did you notice while completing your food diary?

-• How do you feel about your eating habits after reviewing the worksheet?
+- How do you feel about your eating habits after reviewing the worksheet?

-• What changes would you like to implement to improve your relationship with food?
+- What changes would you like to implement to improve your relationship with food?

 Be sure to address the client's feelings and concerns about their patterns and motivation to make healthy changes.
 Use this dialog as an aid for goal planning.